-My solo project is about impressionistic and experimental songs, aligned by my hypnotic cello.
+My solo project is about impressionistic and experimental songs, aligned by the hypnotic cello.
 They are revealed in layers of light upon which a dreamy voice suspends, as was established in Cavalos Vapor, my second solo album edited by Revolve, in November 2016.
 I released, very recently, my third solo album, OsSo, which is a composition that I performed for a choreographic installation.
 Chão Vermelho is my fourth original album released in November 2020 by Miasmah Recordings.

 Selected press considerations: